Workplace adaptability skills: 6 to build at work today

 6. Push yourself out of your comfort zone

 Most of us want to stay inside our comfort zone.
-It’s natural.
-Our brain likes comfortable experiences and encourages us to seek them out.
-But if you only do things you’re comfortable with, you won’t be as prepared when changes do inevitably come up.
+It's natural.
+But if you only do things you're comfortable with, you won't be as prepared when changes inevitably come up.

 You can begin to expand your comfort zone with small tweaks.
 Practice placing yourself in new and challenging situations where you have control over the outcome.
-It doesn’t have to be jumping out of an airplane.
-Simple things like taking a new route to work can help you think more creatively and become more flexible.
+Simple things like taking a new route to work can help you think more creatively.

-Example: Imagine you have an idea for a new project that your team could be working on.
-But typically, ideas come from your boss—not from you and your coworkers.
-Instead of waiting for the next rollout from a manager, you could see this as an opportunity to push past your comfort zone.
+Example: Imagine you have an idea for a new project that your team could work on.
+But typically, ideas come from your boss, not from you and your coworkers.
+Instead of waiting for the next manager rollout, see this as an opportunity to push past your comfort zone.

 Workplace adaptability can create a better work life

-For most of us, developing workplace adaptability is an ongoing practice throughout our career.
+For most of us, developing workplace adaptability is an ongoing practice throughout our careers.
 Learning to become more adaptable at work takes time and focus.
-It’s not as simple as taking a new professional development course or even going for an MBA.

-And that’s ok.
-This is one of those situations where it’s more about the journey than the end result.
-Learning soft skills like adaptability may not come with an official certification or be as measurable as hard skills, but they can do just as much—if not more—for your success both as a leader and team member.
+And that's OK.
+This is one of those situations where it's more about the journey than the destination.
+Learning soft skills like adaptability may not come with an official certification, but they can do just as much for your success as a leader and team member.

 Leading through change: Creating clarity and building trust